magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     bytes: int
     thumbnail: bytes  # introduced in "thumbnail" feature; PNG data
 ```
-A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": ["core"]` so the new peer knows not to inclue that attribute (and the old peer won't ever send it).
+A new peer speaking to an old peer will never see `thumbnail` in the Offers, because the old peer sent `"formats": ["core"]` so the new peer knows not to include that attribute (and the old peer won't ever send it).

 Two new peers speaking will both send `"formats": ["core", "thumbnails"]` and so will both include (and know how to interpret) `"thumbnail"` attributes on `Offers`.